GuerreroCode/Webpyler/ReadMe.txt

 keyfile, hostname, and port.
 You will need to generate your own SSL files for running in order for the file to run.
 You can configure the host and port to your desired IP/DNS rather than just the localhost

+For server setups, you must also config your domain name in redirect.py.
+This will ensure that all http redirects to https for your website